 ASX Clear (Futures) operates a separate test environment for its core systems (Genium and Calypso), and has a formal change management process which is documented in the ASX Technology Change Management Policy and Guideline.
-The policy and guidelines cover the requirements for the notification, risk assessment, testing and implementation of technology changes for all ASX CS facilities, as well as the key roles and responsibilities in relation to technology change management.
-There are also defined procedures for communicating with participants and vendors details of technology upgrade releases, which include regular notices to participants of upcoming changes.
-Aspects of the change management process are reviewed each year by the external auditor.
+The Policy and Guideline covers the requirements for the notification, risk assessment, testing and implementation of technology changes for all ASX CS facilities, as well as the key roles and responsibilities in relation to technology change management.
+There are also defined procedures for communicating details of technology upgrade releases with participants and vendors, which include regular notices to participants of upcoming changes.
+Aspects of the change management process are reviewed each year by an external auditor.

-Major projects are overseen by the Enterprise Portfolio Steering Committee (EPSC), which is comprised of representatives of the Group Executive.
+Major projects are overseen by the EPSC, which is comprised of representatives of the Group Executive.
 The EPSC is responsible for determining project priorities across the ASX Group and overseeing the quality of project execution.
-Project management of major projects is undertaken by the Project Management Office (PMO).
+Project management of major projects is undertaken by the PMO.
 Projects incorporate testing processes, which verify that systems or services meet benchmarks set prior to implementation.
 Testing addresses both technical and operational aspects of projects.
 The project management process includes engagement with customers and third-party vendors of supporting systems where appropriate, particularly in customer testing.
-Project plans also include formal checkpoints to ensure all appropriate risk management controls are in place prior to live use of a new or updated system or service.
+Project plans also include formal checkpoints which are intended to ensure that all appropriate risk management controls are in place prior to live use of a new or updated system or service.